The After-Birth Experiences No One Talks About

 9. You might actually feel less moody than normal for a few months after giving birth …

 Finally, some good news!
-I was prepared to be an emotional wreck post partum since I had heard and read that your hormones can be really wacky as they adjust to your body’s new state sans baby.
+I was prepared to be an emotional wreck postpartum since I had heard and read that your hormones can be really wacky as they adjust to your body’s new state sans baby.
 And I know this is the case for many women.

-I was extremely pleasantly surprised to find that I felt great emotionally despite the long nights without sleep.
+But I was very pleasantly surprised to find that I felt great emotionally despite the long nights without sleep.
 My hormones were so good to me in this area.
 I was so pleased with my new role as mama bear to my miniature human and life just felt wonderful.
 My mom even commented that I seemed to be doing “really well” despite the lack of sleep.
 I cannot take credit for having a great attitude – I just felt good!

 I was also very blessed to have a lot of help from my amazing husband and selfless mom who took care of household chores and watched my baby for a couple hours each day so I could shower and nap.
 I realize having all this help eliminated a lot of stress I might have otherwise had to deal with and I was fortunate to be able to just focus on taking care of my baby (who needed me constantly).